Purchasing Accessible Technology

 - Negotiate – during the negotiation phase of the process, we will require contract language specific to the product accessibility, and request that the supplier commits to a roadmap with precise steps they are taking to make their product accessible if it is not already and to keep the product accessible.

-- Purchase – follow the procurement process to purchase your product.
-When ITS signs off on the Materials & Service Request (MSR) form, Procurement will assume accessibility of the product has been verified.
+- Purchase – follow the purchasing process to purchase your product.
+When ITS signs off on the Materials & Service Request (MSR) form, Purchasing will assume accessibility of the product has been verified.
 The bookstore also assumes accessibility has been vetted, when they receive textbook requests from departments.